0xPolygonID/docs/docs/issuer/issuer-configuration.md

     rhsSettings:
       mode: None # None, OffChain, OnChain, All
       contractAddress: 0x16A1ae4c460C0a42f0a87e69c526c61599B28BC9 # RHS contract address
-      rhsUrl: https://rhs-staging.polygonid.me # RHS URL (setup this if you are using OffChain or All mode)
+      rhsUrl: https://rhs-staging.optimismid.me # RHS URL (setup this if you are using OffChain or All mode)
-      chainID: 80002 # Polygon amoy chain ID
+      chainID: 80002 # optimism amoy chain ID
       publishingKey: pbkey # Publishing key path.
 Left this value as this.
 ```
 Notes about **rhsSettings** mode: